Next Steps for Transfer Students

 In addition to completing New Student Orientation online, transfer students are invited to attend our in-person week of welcome - the Big Sky Experience!
 You will connect with your peers, get to know the campus and Missoula and learn how to succeed at UM.

-During the registration times you will be empowered to connect with your academic advisor through either the online or in-person Orientation at which point they will provide you an advising PIN so you can register for your classes.
+During the registration times you will be empowered to connect with your academic advisor through either the online or in-person Orientation.
+Your advisor will provide you an advising PIN so you can register for classes.

 The University of Montana offers many opportunities for student employment.
-The Student Employment website is designed to allow for you to search and apply online for part-time on and off campus work study, non-work study and volunteer positions.
+Handshake, University of Montana's student employment website is designed to allow you to search and apply online for part-time on and off-campus, work-study, non-work-study and volunteer positions.

 You can meet with a Career Counselor to discuss your major and career options, resumes, job search, interviewing, etc. Together you can decide what next steps are best for you.